-I really want to say before we I dig into today's post that every family and situation is different, what works for one might not work for another.
+How to create a Montessori-friendly bilingual home: I really want to say, before I dig into today's post, that every family and situation is different, what works for one might not work for another.
 This is how we run our bilingual home and it works for us, although there have been tweaks along the way.

 My name is Jo Ebisujima; I'm a Brit and live just outside Tokyo, Japan with my husband and 8-year-old son (Ebi-kun).
 From the offset, there was no question on which language we would use with our son, we knew he had to be bilingual.
 Japanese is the community language but I also feel that the minority language, in our case English, is equally important.

-- · Games and activities are all done in English, unless he has non English friends round to play
+- Games and activities are all done in English unless he has non-English friends around to play

 We Made It Relevant

 We made sure from the start that he knew how important it was to be able to communicate well in both languages.
 We talk to my mom in the UK using Skype at least three times a week plus my friends and he gets to chat to their kids and his cousins too.
 It is pretty obvious to a child that the community language is important but if they are learning a second language and can't see the point, they will have no interest in trying.